 Note that conservative and cost-effective budgets are strongly encouraged.
 METRANS reserves the right to reduce the budgets of submitted proposals.
-Note to those with current METRANS UTC grants: PIs on current METRANS UTC grants may not submit proposals, since this RFP is to allocate the remaining Year 1 funding.
-Projects should be budgeted to begin on August 15, 2014 and end by August 14, 2015.
+Projects should be budgeted to begin on July1, 2015 and end by June 30, 2016.

-Research initiation Awards
+Research Initiation Awards

 Research initiation awards are available to tenure track Assistant Professors, with preference for faculty who have not been previously funded for research in transportation.
 These awards are limited to \$35,000 for one year.
 These awards will receive priority consideration over regular awards.
 Research initiation proposals are subject to the same selection criteria and peer review process as regular proposals.